rdubya/pagebuilder/README.md

 ## Usage

-Include `PageBuilder::Tags` in the class where you want to build out pages.
+Include `PageBuilder::TagHelpers` in the class where you want to build out pages.
 It will add helper methods for most HTML 5 tags.
 As an example, you can then call `a 'click here', href: 'http://www.example.com'` to generate an anchor node that links to `http://www.example.com` with "click here" as the text.

 ### Available helpers